| |

 After spending the afternoon at the Shaker Village of Pleasant Hill on a photographic journey back in time, we drove into Harrodsburg to find a place to stay.
 With all of these old historic homes, we were looking to stay in a place that embodied that Southern architecture and spirit.
 We found the perfect match at the Beaumont Inn.

-I had first heard of the Beaumont Inn from doing a Google search.
+I first heard of the Beaumont Inn while doing a Google search.
 After spending a few minutes on their website, I was won over immediately.
-After all, since much of my time is spent online in the blogsphere and social networking worlds, I was pleasantly surprised to see that this old Inn was modern in their technology.
+After all, since much of my time is spent online in the blogosphere and social networking worlds, I was pleasantly surprised to see that this old Inn was modern in its technology.
 They are on Facebook, they have a blog, and their website is chock full of tourist information about Harrodsburg and the surrounding towns.
 In fact, it was their website that made me want to go to Harrodsburg.

 Frankly my dear…